rosestrauss1/PyBer_Analysis/README.md

-# PyBer_Analysis
+# PyBer Analysis
 ## Overview of the analysis:
-The purpose of the new analysis is well defined.
-(3 pt)
+The purpose of this analysis is to assess how the data about ridesharing differs between urban, suburban, and rural cities by using Pandas and Matplotlib to create data visualizations.

 ## Results:

-There is a description of the differences in ride-sharing data among the different city types.
-Ride-sharing data include the total rides, total drivers, total fares, average fare per ride and driver, and total fare by city type.
-(7 pt)
+### Total Rides

+### Total Drivers

+#### Total Fares

+### Average Fare Per Ride

+### Average Fare Per Driver

+### Total Fare by City Type

  Using images from the summary DataFrame and multiple-line chart, describe the differences in ride-sharing data among the different city types.